xuanwang91/xuanwang91.github.io/_pages/about.md

 Here is my full [CV](https://drive.google.com/file/d/1bg0LmchHziBMgvhKw2NGE-p_Bg4ufyQH/view?usp=sharing).

 ## News and Highlights
+- **(4/30/26)** **Three papers** are accepted by **ICML'26**.
+Congratulations to my students Gaurav, Yi, and Priya for their work on SLM agentic framework, foundation model architecture search, and multi-agent coordination under real-world conditions without ground truth!
 - **(4/13/26)** Congratulations to my student Gaurav for receiving the **VT CS Outstanding MS Research Award**!
 - **(4/6/26)** **Two papers and one demo paper** are accepted by **ACL'26**.
 Congratulations to my student Gaurav for their work on LLM overthinking!
 - **(4/6/26)** I am honored to receive the **VT COE Outstanding New Assistant Professor Award**!